How to give peer feedback that won’t upset your colleague

 “Address problems in a way that makes them seem surmountable,” suggests Carter Seuthe, CEO of Credit Summit.
 “Simply offering criticism is likely to receive a defensive reaction, while structuring feedback in a way that includes potential solutions or actionable steps is more likely to be received well.”

 Employ your best communication skills.
 Listen to responses.
-Watch body language and tone to judge the recipient’s understanding of what you say.
+Watch body language and tone to judge the recipient’s understanding of your words.
 Ask if there is anything you can do to help.
 Be empathetic by putting yourself in the other person’s shoes to experience feedback from their perspective.

 “When delivering constructive criticism to co-workers, I find that active listening is the most effective tactic,” says Jamie Irwin, digital marketing expert at TutorCruncher.
 “Every person experiences problems or setbacks in life.
-If you give time and space to clarify their situation, they are more likely to feel heard and valued.
+Giving time and space to clarify their situation makes them more likely to feel heard and valued.
 Building trust also requires demonstrating sympathetic behavior.
-The ability to read and respond to others’ emotions is crucial in any conversation.
+Reading and responding to others’ emotions is crucial in any conversation.
 You may learn a lot if you take the time to hear them out.”

-Adds Andre Kazimierski, CEO of Improovy Painters Madison, “I think generally when giving negative peer feedback it’s important to modify your approach so you aren’t assuming a position of authority or talking down to someone.
-Instead, approach the feedback from a sympathetic standpoint, and be sure to offer some ideas for how they can approach any needed changes.”
+Adds Andre Kazimierski, CEO of Improovy Painters Madison, “I think generally when giving negative peer feedback, it’s important to modify your approach so you aren’t assuming a position of authority or talking down to someone.
+Instead, approach the feedback from a sympathetic standpoint and offer some ideas for how they can approach any needed changes.”

 Get feedback on your feedback.